Healthy Italian Recipes to try at Home

 Walnut Pesto Pasta

-This meal, quite literally, tastes like something you’ll find in a fancy restaurant in Italy.
-However, it’s so easy to make!
-You can choose whether you want to serve this pesto with a side salad as a main dish, or whether you want to serve it as an antipasto.
+This meal, quite literally, tastes like something you’ll find in an upscale restaurant in Italy.
+Pesto comes from the verb “pestare,” which means “to crush,” and it’s so easy to make!
+You can choose whether to serve this pesto as a main dish with a side salad or as an antipasto.
 I recommend using spaghetti pasta, but there are many shapes to choose from.